 There are many methods of birth control.
 Learn about the different kinds of birth control to help you choose the best one for you.
-When making your choice, also consider that only a condom will help protect you from sexually transmitted diseases (STDs).
-To protect yourself and your partner against STDs, use a condom (along with your chosen birth control method) every time you have sex.
+When making your choice, also consider that only a condom will help protect you from sexually transmitted infections (STIs).
+To protect yourself and your partner against STIs, use a condom (along with your chosen birth control method) every time you have sex.

 Hormonal methods are very reliable means of birth control.
 Hormonal methods use two basic formulas:

 Combination and progestin-only methods are prescribed for women for different reasons.
-Compare the recommendations for and against combination and progestin-only hormonal birth control pills, patches, implants, and rings.
 Each type of method has its pros and cons.

 Intrauterine device (IUD)

 An intrauterine device (IUD) is a small device that is placed in the uterus to prevent pregnancy.
-There are two main types of IUDs: copper IUDs (such as Paragard) and hormonal IUDs (such as Mirena).
-When an IUD is in place, it can provide birth control for 5 to 10 years, depending on the type.
+There are two main types of IUDs: copper IUDs (such as ParaGard) and hormonal IUDs (such as Mirena or Skyla).
+When an IUD is in place, it can provide birth control for 3 to 10 years, depending on the type.
 Unlike IUDs that were used in the 1970s, present-day IUDs are small, safe, and highly effective.

 The hormonal IUD typically reduces menstrual flow and cramping over time.
 On the other hand, the copper IUD can cause longer and heavier periods.
 But the hormonal IUD can have other side effects, including spotting, mood swings, and breast tenderness.
 These side effects occur less frequently than with other progestin-only methods.